MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 ---

-# Connect to GitHub from Azure and other services
+# Connect to GitHub from other Azure services

 The following articles provide details on connecting to GitHub from Azure and other services.